Enterprise-CMCS/macpro-base-template/docs/docs/z-new-project-creation.md

     - Go back to Repo Settings
     - Click Badges
     - Copy the HTML version of the Maintainability tag.
 Keep this in a notepad for use later in these instructions.
-1. Update project specific values in your codebase; commit and push them to the master branch.
+1. Update project specific values in your codebase.
     - Open and edit acme/.envrc
         - Update the value for PROJECT.
             - This value is used extensively in deployment, as it drives project namespacing.
 It is what enables us to run many products in one AWS account ,if need be.